Homemade Vegan Nutella

 - Spread as frosting on top of brownies

-- Preheat the oven to 350 degrees F. Place the hazelnuts on a baking sheet and toast for 10 minutes, or until lightly colored.
+- Preheat the oven to 350 degrees F. Place the hazelnuts on a baking sheet and toast for 10 minutes, or until lightly coloured.

 - Remove from oven and let cool.

-- Once the skins are removed, place the hazelnuts in a high-speed blender (I use this one) or food processor until they are finely ground.
-(Should look like a flour)
+- Once the skins are removed, place the hazelnuts in a food processor and blend until they start to turn into hazelnut butter.
+(This should take 2-3 minutes.)

 - Serving Size: 1 tbsp

 - Calories: 100

 - Sugar: 4.6g

 - Carbohydrates: 6g

 - Protein: 1.8g

 Keywords: Vegan nutella, vegan chocolate spread, paleo nutella, vegan hazelnut spread